RealLiVe/toggl-idea/README.md

 - Idle detection is not built-in.
 However, other existing solutions can provide that.
 It should be no problem if you use the Browser extension provided by Toggl and the Plug-In.
 - It only uses the default workspace.
 - There is no view in IntelliJ which shows the tracked time.
+- You can simultaneously open multiple projects.
+However, you should not run intellij with this extension on different machines.

 ### Licence
 MIT.